herndont/data-structures/challengeReadme/BinarySearch.md

 indices were the same.
 Once the function found these to be equal it would return either the value that was previously provided or if the value was never found to match anything it would return -1.

+I also went ahead and tried to get some of the tests done and the stretch goals within the tests as well.
+I think that I completed these correctly.

+The efficiency of this method would be log(n).

 ### Solution
 ####(White Board Solution)